parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-concentration-and-memory.md

 ## What Might Be Causing It?
 Memory and thinking problems can be symptoms of Parkinson’s, but not all of them are.
 The difficulties in Parkinson’s tend to come on slowly.

-Parkinson’s tends to affect the following components of thinking:
+<ins>**Parkinson’s**</ins>tends to affect the following components of thinking:
 - _**Executive function:**_ This is the control of thinking, and includes planning, keeping things in mind, flexible thinking, and self-control.
 For example, when cooking a meal, someone with executive function problems may find it difficult to get all the right ingredients and plan what time to start cooking them so they will be ready at the same time.
-- _**Attention**_ (staying focused on something): This might be conscious or an automatic process such as listening in a conversation.
+- _**Attention:**_ (staying focused on something) This might be conscious or an automatic process such as listening in a conversation.
 Problems might, for example, show as difficulties reading, following a conversation, or multi-tasking.
-- Language (remembering and understanding words and meanings).
-Problems might, for example, show as forgetting the word for something or not managing to understand more complex conversations.
+- _**Language:**_ (remembering and understanding words and meanings) Problems might, for example, show as forgetting the word for something or not managing to understand more complex conversations.
-- Visuospatial function.
-This includes being able to judge distances and depth, imagine things visually and process them in your mind and detecting patterns.
+- _**Visuospatial function:**_ This includes being able to judge distances and depth, imagine things visually and process them in your mind and detecting patterns.
 Problems might, for example, show as getting off at the wrong bus stop, misjudging the depth of a step or not being able to imagine the kitchen to describe where the tea is kept.
-- Memory (being able to recall things).
-Problems might, for example, show as someone repeating themselves or not remembering the plot of a TV programme they recently watched.
+- _**Memory:**_ (being able to recall things) Problems might, for example, show as someone repeating themselves or not remembering the plot of a TV programme they recently watched.

-### Dementia and Other Causes

-- **Dementia**: Gradual impairments in thinking, memory, and other brain functions affecting daily life.
-Parkinson’s can cause dementia, but not all memory problems lead to it.
+<ins>**Dementia**</ins> is a broad term used to describe gradual impairments of thinking, memory and other brain functions that are impacting day-to-day life.
+Dementia has lots of different types and causes, one of which is Parkinson’s.
+But not all thinking and memory problems in Parkinson’s are, or lead to, dementia.

-- **Other gradual causes**:
+Other causes of memory and thinking problems that appear gradually include:
-  - Depression or anxiety
+- Depression and anxiety
 - Sleep disturbance
-  - Certain medications
+- Various medications
-  - Hormone imbalances (e.g., hypothyroidism)
+- Hormone imbalances (e.g. hypothyroidism)
-  - Vitamin deficiencies (e.g., B12 deficiency)
+- Vitamin deficiencies (e.g. vitamin B12 deficiency)
-  - Alcohol misuse
+- Alcohol abuse
-  - Abnormal blood chemistry (e.g., high calcium or low sodium)
+- Abnormal blood chemistry (e.g. high calcium or low sodium levels).
+These are important to identify as they have specific treatments.

-### Sudden Changes: Delirium

-- Sudden confusion or fluctuation in alertness may indicate **delirium**, a response to a new stress on the body.
+Memory and thinking problems, or confusion, can also occur as sudden changes in alertness.
+This is known as <ins>**delirium**</ins>.
+The change in alertness may mean you feel hyperactive or drowsy, or you may fluctuate between these.
+There is no single test that can be done to diagnose delirium, so the diagnosis is made through assessment by a healthcare professional.
+Delirium is a response to a new stress put on the body.
+Tests may be done to identify the trigger which may then be treatable, though in many cases the cause is not found.
+Typical causes include:
+- Infections and other medical problems
+- Medications
-- Possible triggers: infections, medications, or abnormal blood chemistry (e.g., high/low blood sugar).
+- Abnormal blood chemistry (e.g. high or low blood sugar levels).
-- Delirium requires urgent assessment by a healthcare professional.

 <div class="video-container">
 <iframe